A Good Man - Cover

 “Why?
 What’s in it for you?
 Do you get a commission if we sell?
 Is that it?”

 He sighed and shook his head.
-After a few moments he said, “No, I don’t get a commission.
+After a few moments, he said, “No, I don’t get a commission.
 Actually, I’m almost a third of the way through a fixed two-year contract, with the option to renew if the board think I’ve been making progress with the efficiency savings.
-If the sale were to go through, I’d expect the Germans to honour whatever time’s left on the contract to help with the transition, but there’s no guarantee of that.
+If the sale were to go ahead, I’d expect the Germans to honour whatever time’s left on the contract to help with the transition, but there’s no guarantee of that.
 And I certainly wouldn’t expect them to renew the contract.
 So, I don’t stand to gain financially at all.
 In fact, I might even lose out.”

 “So why then?”